Brownfield Redevelopment Program

 About

 The Brownfield Redevelopment program helps offset some of the extraordinary costs that come with urban development of contaminated, functionally obsolete properties.
+Additionally, the program may now be used to support housing development in a variety of ways.
 The program uses tax increment financing, which means that when the amount of property taxes increases because of private investment (new construction and/or building renovations), a part of those new taxes can be reimbursed to a developer for certain costs associated with the development.
 The costs that are eligible for this reimbursement include:

 • Demolition